 Each Enneagram type has two subtypes called wings.
 Eights are categorized into the wings of 7 and 9.
 While all Eights share many of their strengths and weaknesses, key differences exist between the wings.

-The 8w9, or the Diplomat, identify with many of the traits with the Reformer but also share traits of the type 9.
+The 8w9, or the Diplomat, identifies with many of the traits of the Reformer but also shares traits of the type 9.
 They are confident, but also more patient, protective, and risk-averse.
 Diplomats are more gentle and fear being hurt by others.